haidiazaman/crypto-multi-agent-investment-analyst/reports/readMe.md

 The final investment report can be found above.
 The conversation history (UI and with intermediate results from tool calling) that generated this report can also be found above.

+(i did not include intermeduate results for the 2nd report.)